baccigalupi/CalOrders/Artifacts/README.md

 --- | ---
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted; | [Michael Tsay](https://github.com/OncoreLLC/CalOrders/tree/master/Artifacts#calorder-development-team)
 b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5)of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions; | [The team](https://github.com/OncoreLLC/CalOrders/tree/master/Artifacts#calorder-development-team)
 c.
-Understood what people needed, by including people in the prototype development and design process; | [Focus Group](https://github.com/OncoreLLC/CalOrders/wiki/Focus-Group)<br> [Interview](https://github.com/OncoreLLC/CalOrders/wiki/Interviews)<br> [Sprint Review/Product Demo](https://github.com/OncoreLLC/CalOrders/wiki/Sprint-Reviews)<br> [Usability Testing](https://github.com/OncoreLLC/CalOrders/wiki/Usability-Testing)
+Understood what people needed, by including people in the prototype development and design process; | [Focus Group](https://github.com/OncoreLLC/CalOrders/wiki/Focus-Group)<br> [Interview](https://github.com/OncoreLLC/CalOrders/wiki/Interviews)<br> [Sprint Review/Product Demo](https://github.com/OncoreLLC/CalOrders/wiki/Sprint-Reviews)
 d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools; | [Focus Group](https://github.com/OncoreLLC/CalOrders/wiki/Focus-Group)<br> [Interview](https://github.com/OncoreLLC/CalOrders/wiki/Interviews)<br> [Personas](https://github.com/OncoreLLC/CalOrders/wiki/Develop-Personas)<br> [Usability Testing](https://github.com/OncoreLLC/CalOrders/wiki/Usability-Testing)<br>[Wireframes](https://github.com/OncoreLLC/CalOrders/wiki/Wire-Frames)<br>[Wireframe Walkthrough](https://github.com/OncoreLLC/CalOrders/wiki/Wireframe-Walkthrough)<br>[Scenarios](https://github.com/OncoreLLC/CalOrders/wiki/Scenarios)
 e.
-Used GitHub to document code commits; |
+Used GitHub to document code commits; | [Github Contributions](https://github.com/OncoreLLC/CalOrders/graphs/contributors)
 f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API; |
 g.
-Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0; |
+Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0; |Jet as a UI component library is [ADA and WCAG compliant.](https://docs.oracle.com/middleware/jet112/jet/developer/GUID-9E3452C1-2A85-4700-83B1-B266F348C7E5.htm#JETDG257)  In addition to the framework support, an exit criteria for each page [story](Link to stories) includes 508 and WCAG testing was included.
+This was done by developers using the [Wave](http://wave.webaim.org/) browser plugin locally and [NVDA])(https://www.nvaccess.org/) the open source screen reader
 h.
-Created or used a design style guide and/or a pattern library; |
+Created or used a design style guide and/or a pattern library; | [Style Guide](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html)
 i.
-Performed usability tests with people; |
+Performed usability tests with people; | [Usability Testing](https://github.com/OncoreLLC/CalOrders/wiki/Usability-Testing)
 j.
-Used an iterative approach, where feedback informed subsequent work or versions of the prototype; |
+Used an iterative approach, where feedback informed subsequent work or versions of the prototype; | [Agile Methodolog](https://github.com/OncoreLLC/CalOrders/wiki/Agile-Methodolgy)
 k.
 Created a prototype that works on multiple devices, and presents a responsive design; |
 l.
 Used at least five (5) modern2 and open-source technologies, regardless of architectural layer (frontend, backend, etc.); |
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used; |